 Hire the Right People

-Take your time during the hiring process, and you won’t regret it later.
+When you’re recruiting real estate agents, take your time during the hiring process, and you won’t regret it later.
 The key to a good team dynamic is having like-minded people, working towards the same goals and vision.
 (Remember, you’ve already established those so that you can make sure they match up with any potential hires) Poor hires can be costly, so decide ahead of time how you’ll weed out the candidates.

 Many people use personality assessments, like the Myers-Briggs, to decide if a candidate will be a good fit.
 Others go off pure intuition.
 Whatever you choose, look closely at what motivates them, their values, and what unique things they can bring to your real estate team.
 Consider their experience with learning technology, interpersonal skills, and communication.
 All are critical indicators of how successful they will be as part of the team.